lisaross/Youtube2Tana/README.md

 3. Make your changes
 4. Submit a pull request

-See the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 ## Privacy

 This extension:
 - Only accesses data from the active YouTube tab
-- Does not send data to any third-party servers except YouTube API when necessary
+- Does not send data to any third-party servers
 - Does not track usage behavior
 - Handles all data locally on your device